Aestheticism: Aesthetic literature

-The British decadent writers were much influenced by the Oxford professor Walter Pater and his essays published during 1867–68, in which he stated that life had to be lived intensely, with an ideal of beauty.
-His text Studies in the History of the Renaissance (1873) was very well regarded by art-oriented young men of the late 19th century.
+The British decadent writers were much influenced by the Oxford professor Walter Pater and his essays published during 1867–1868, in which he stated that one had to live life, intensely, and seek beauty.
+His text, Studies in the History of the Renaissance (1873), was very popular, among art-oriented young men of the late 19th century.
 Writers of the Decadent movement used the slogan "Art for Art's Sake" (L'art pour l'art), the origin of which is debated.
-Some claim that it was invented by the philosopher Victor Cousin, although Angela Leighton in the publication On Form: Poetry, Aestheticism and the Legacy of a Word (2007) notes that the phrase was used by Benjamin Constant as early as 1804.
-It is generally accepted to have been promoted by Théophile Gautier in France, who interpreted the phrase to suggest that there was not any real association between art and morality.
+Some claim that it was created by the philosopher Victor Cousin, although Angela Leighton notes that it was used by Benjamin Constant, as early as 1804, in the work On Form: Poetry, Aestheticism and the Legacy of a Word (2007).
+It is, generally, accepted to have been popularised by Théophile Gautier in France, who used the phrase to suggest that art and morality were separate.